 Due to the lack of existing resources available at that time, Dare to Care launched the first comprehensive respectful school project to deal with bullying and the connection to mental health.
 Dare to Care was created with the understanding that one’s mental well-being is a societal issue and that if we are to have an impact, ALL stakeholders within a school community must be involved in becoming more aware and engaged in creating a climate of change.

 By providing the tools and support that help children, youth, parents, and educators recognize the signs of bullying and mental illness indicators, Dare to Care has mobilized communities to take action against these issues.
-As well, because the digital world has changed the landscape of how we communicate, Dare to Care has expanded the program in helping students and parents navigate the complicated and sometimes dangerous world of social media.
+As a direct result of COVID-19 and the lingering impact on schools, Dare to Care moved away from in-person program delivery to focus on their comprehensive virtual program for K-9.